How to Add the Emoji Keyboard to the iPhone

 iPhone users benefit the most from emoji as they have a keyboard that is entirely dedicated to it.
 With a few easy steps this keyboard can be enabled so that texting conversations between iPhones, iPads and iPods are a little more interesting.

-Using the Emoji keyboard is a fun way to liven up a conversation or get a laugh out of the a friend.
+Using the Emoji keyboard is a fun way to liven up a conversation or get a laugh out of a friend.

 How to Enable the Emoji Keyboard